codac-team/codac/doc/user_manual/manual/02-variables/02-var-dynamic.rst

     # todo

 Note that the result of these methods is inaccurate on trajectories defined from a map.
-For trajectories built on analytic functions, the exact differentiation is performed and returned in the form of a trajectory defined by a ``TimeFunction`` too.
+For trajectories built on analytic functions, the exact differentiation is performed and returned in the form of a trajectory defined by a ``TFunction`` too.

 Finally, to add a point to a mapped trajectory, the following function can be used: